 In the years that led up to the mortgage crisis, lenders often made loans without any consideration as to whether or not the borrower could actually repay the loan.
 As a result, homeowners frequently fell behind in payments and went into foreclosure.

-The Consumer Financial Protection Bureau (CFPB) has issued a new rule that requires lenders to review a borrower’s financial information and make sure that he or she can afford to repay the loan before providing the loan.
-Read on to learn more about the CFPB “ability to pay” rule, how it is designed to protect you, and when it goes into effect.
+In response, the Consumer Financial Protection Bureau (CFPB) issued a rule that went into effect on January 10, 2014, which requires lenders to review a borrower’s financial information and make sure that he or she can afford to repay the loan before providing the loan.
+Read on to learn more about the CFPB “ability to pay” rule and how it is designed to protect you.

 In the early and mid-2000s, lenders often gave out mortgages without giving a second thought as to whether the borrower could actually afford it.
 Lenders regularly skipped verifying the borrower’s income and, in many cases, offered low initial “teaser” interest rates that would eventually adjust and lift the monthly payments to an unaffordable level.
 This contributed to the mortgage crisis and led the country into recession.